 How to Not Lose It on Your Kids This Holiday Season

 It’s the holiday season—you’re supposed to be happy, jolly, merry… right?
 RIGHT?
 Maybe not entirely.
 If you’re like most parents, the holidays come with equal parts Christmas cheer and seasonal stress.
-On one hand, we want to spoil our kids and feel their joy as they tear off the wrappings of their brand-new bikes or coveted toys—on the other, on the other, we can’t help but see red (the bad kind) as a result of all the ways they act out leading up to the big day.
+On the one hand, we want to spoil our kids and feel their joy as they tear off the wrappings of their brand-new bikes or coveted toys—on the other, we can’t help but see red (the bad kind) as a result of all the ways they act out leading up to the big day.

 And it’s no wonder: Between the added expenses, event overload, family drama, and travel plans, there can be more than merriment lurking behind those “perfect” holiday moments.
 In fact, according to a C.S.
 Mott Children’s Hospital report, one in six parents reports being more stressed during the holidays (with moms reporting twice as much stress as dads).
 As for what causes most yuletide woes, parents ranked holiday shopping, keeping kids healthy, household finances, party planning, meal-making, and criticism from family members as the biggest offenders